bsautner/com.nimbits/README.md

 filter incoming data and trigger events based on rules.
 It stores data in a way that makes it fast and easy to retrieve chunks of data sets using date ranges or gps coordinates.

+Further, it is designed to install on small java embedded devices like a RaspberryPi, J2EE servers like Apache Tomcat and finally on the cloud like Google App Engine and Amazone EC2.
+This lets you build a topgraphy of servers all connect to each other.
+Small instances can filter noise from sensors and relay data up to larger servers for display on a website, for example.

 Nimbits.io is a java client that wraps the api to make it easy to automate the server and log data from a java or android app.